 SI was named after Herbert Simon, an American polymath and political scientist renowned for his work in decision making, organizational theory, and complex systems.
-Herbert Simon foresaw the increasing role that technology and artificial intelligence would play in our daily lives, and understood that technology’s potential benefits and harms heavily rely on the efforts we make today.
-Furthermore, he emphasized the importance of designing, and not just predicting, a sustainable future.
-In his own words,
+Herbert foresaw the increasing role technology would play in our lives, and understood the importance of actively designing a sustainable future.
+In his own words:

 “I don’t believe that predicting the future is really what we’re about.
 After all, we ourselves, or at least the younger ones among us, are going to be a part of the future.
 So being a part of it, our task is not really to predict it.
-Our task is to design it, to design a sustainable, and acceptable world.
-And then to devote our efforts to bringing that future about now.”
+Our task is to design it, to design a sustainable, and acceptable world.”

 For its first 13 months, SI operated without full time staff, with its first full time team only starting in June 2022.
-Despite this short time-frame, SI’s early successes in fostering long-term governance provide solid proof of concept and evidence of impact.
+Despite this short time-frame, SI’s early successes in fostering long-term governance provide solid proof of concept.

 In brief, SI’s first two years have been marked by:

 - 44 events, workshops and talks organized, with a total of 800+ attendees

 - 10 public statements at UN conferences and roundtables

 - ~1500 meetings with external actors from the UN system, academia, civil society, private sector, and government

 - 95 calls with talented young professionals on careers in long-term governance

 - 4 full time employees on-boarded and 3 additional full time employees signed on